AchrafeElalaoui/Pipeline-MLOps-Complet-avec-DVC-MLflow/readme.md

 Note: I initially tried `dvc stage add ... --cmd` but DVC expects the command as the positional argument, so I re-ran the correct syntax above.

+7) `git add .`
+   - Why: stage all new DVC/MLflow files for the first commit.

+8) `git commit -m "Integrate DVC pipeline and MLflow logging"`
+   - Why: record the initial integration in Git history.

+9) `git branch -M main`
+   - Why: align the local branch name with GitHub's default.

+10) `git remote add origin https://github.com/AchrafeElalaoui/Pipeline-MLOps-Complet-avec-DVC-MLflow.git`
+   - Why: connect the local repo to the GitHub remote.

+11) `git push -u origin main`
+   - Why: publish the initial commit to GitHub.

+12) `git add readme.md`
+   - Why: stage this README update that documents all actions.

+13) `git commit -m "Document integration and publish steps"`
+   - Why: record the documentation update in Git history.

+14) `git push`
+   - Why: publish the README update to GitHub.

+Additional read-only checks (directory listings, file previews, `git status`) were used to verify state but did not change any files.

 ### Files added or modified

 - `.dvc/` and `.dvcignore`